jigar1101/kafka-connect-monit-node/README.md

 Kafka Connect Monit is very easy to install and deploy in a Docker container.

 Simply use the Dockerfile to build the image, one can modify the image name and the port to be exposed in the `build.sh` and `run.sh`
+Make sure you have `rsync` installed before following the below steps.

 ```sh
 cd docker